AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Interrogate logs using basic Kusto Query Language KQL queries

-The image shows the Microsoft Azure portal with a search bar displaying results for "Log Analytics," including services, resources, and documentation.
-The portal interface includes navigation options and recently viewed resources.
+The image shows the Microsoft Azure portal with a search bar in use, displaying search results for "Log Analytics" including services, resources, and marketplace options.

-The image shows a Microsoft Azure Log Analytics workspace interface, with options for creating queries and viewing logs.
+The image shows a Microsoft Azure Log Analytics workspace interface with options for creating and managing queries.
 The query history section indicates no queries have been run yet.

 SecurityEvent